DU8 Jinsuo means 'Sinew Contraction'

 Reviewed by · Licensed Acupuncturist & TCM Physician · Last reviewed June 2026

-DU8 (Jinsuo, “Sinew Contraction”) is an acupuncture point on the Governing Vessel Meridian.
-It is located on the posterior midline, in the depression below the spinous process of the ninth thoracic vertebra (T9).
-It relaxes sinews, calms the spirit, extinguishes wind.
+DU8 (Jinsuo, “Jinsuo means 'Sinew Contraction'”) is an acupuncture point on the Governing Vessel Meridian.
+It is located on the posterior midline of the back, in the depression below the spinous process of the 9th thoracic vertebra (T9).
+It extinguishes internal wind, calms the Shen, relaxes the sinews, and relieves spasms.

 Location

-On the posterior midline, in the depression below the spinous process of the ninth thoracic vertebra (T9).
+On the posterior midline of the back, in the depression below the spinous process of the 9th thoracic vertebra (T9).

 Needling